jcaillon/valet/CONTRIBUTING.md

 Any new feature that you implement should be accompanied with a test suite.

-- If you are modifying an example, then you can implement or modify a test under `examples.d/.tests.d/`.
+- If you are modifying the showcase, then you can implement or modify a test under `showcase.d/.tests.d/`.
 - If you are modifying valet itself, then you can implement or modify a test under `tests.d/`.

 In any cases, you must then run all the tests to make sure nothing broke: